< Back

 Potato psyllid adult, nymphs, and eggs (photo by Andy Jensen, NW Potato Consortium).

 Potato psyllids are important pests because they can spread the bacterium that causes zebra chip disease.
-They cannot be stopped from migrating into potato fields, but they can be controlled after they have landed.
-Three different strategies for managing potato psyllids using insecticides are described below.
+They cannot be stopped from migrating into potato fields.
+However, they can be controlled once they land.
+Some different strategies for managing potato psyllids using insecticides are described below.

 The photo shows a potato psyllid adult and several nymphs (photo by Andy Jensen, NW Potato Consortium).

-2) "NO GAPS" FOLIAR INSECTICIDE PROGRAM: If an early systemic insecticide product was NOT used at planting, then risk-averse growers can start a foliar insecticide program when potato psyllids are first detected entering the field, or are known to be migrating into the area.
-First appearance of psyllids can vary from late May to early July or later in the Columbia Basin.
-Follow-up applications are made to ensure the plants are protected as long as psyllids are present or up to two weeks prior to vine kill.
+2) "NO GAPS" FOLIAR INSECTICIDE PROGRAM: If an early systemic insecticide product was NOT used at planting, then risk-averse growers can start a foliar insecticide program when potato psyllids are first detected entering the field or are known to be migrating into the area.
+The first appearance of psyllids in the Columbia Basin can vary from late May to early July or even later.
+Earlier appearance usually leads to larger regional populations of psyllids and a higher risk of zebra chip disease.
+With a no-gaps program, follow-up applications are made to ensure the plants are protected as long as psyllids are present, up to two weeks before vine kill.

 Adult potato psyllids moving in and out of potato fields are monitored using yellow sticky cards (photos by Carrie Wohleb, WSU).